-Spotted seatrout are popular sport fish that can be found along the coastline in the Atlantic Ocean.
-Some effective methods for catching them include drift fishing, fly fishing, saltwater jigging, still fishing, and top water fishing.
+The spotted seatrout, also known as the speckled trout, is a popular sport fish that can be found along the coastline in the Atlantic Ocean.
+Some effective methods for catching spotted seatrout include drift fishing, fly fishing, saltwater jigging, still fishing, and top water fishing.
 These fish prefer bait, especially shrimp.

 Habitat: Bay, Ocean

 Spotted trout, also known as Speckled trout, is excellent tablefare which makes the a highly prized gamefish.
 Spotted trout aren’t the hardest fighting fish, but they make for a fun family angling adventure.

 - Recommended Tackle

 The spotted seatrout has a silvery gray or greenish upper body with a white belly.
 There is a black margin along the outer edge of the caudil fin.
 It has a pointed snout, elongated body, and a lower jaw that extends outward.
 There are two canine teeth at the tip of the upper jaw.

 As their name implies, spotted seatrout have well-defined black spots on the upper body, second dorsal fin and tail.

 - Black spots along body

 - Black spots along second dorsal fin